Moon-0xff/gnome-mpris-label/README.md

 - Clone this repository `$ git clone https://github.com/Moon-0xff/gnome-mpris-label.git`

-To install:
+To install, either:
-- Run the install script `sh install.sh` or
+- Run the install script `sh install.sh`

+or

 - Rename it to `mprisLabel@moon-0xff.github.com`
 - Move it to your gnome-shell extensions folder.
 Default path is `~/.local/share/gnome-shell/extensions/`

-- Restart GNOME and it should be enabled by default, check tweaks or extensions if it's not
+Finally, restart GNOME and it should be enabled by default, check tweaks or extensions if it's not